Mister-Meeseeks/BitScribe/docs/Protocol.md

 ## Write Efficiency

+A large document requires a large number of chunk transactions.
+We want to reasonably tradeoff between time and money efficiency to keep the engraving process efficient.
+The best way to do this is to sacrfice chunk write latency for in favor of chunk write bandwidth.
+Transaction fees are much lower if we're willing to accept high expected confirmation times.

+If chunks are sent in sequence this would result in very long times to write even small documents.
+Therefore the key is support writing a large number of blocks in parrallel.
+This allows us to set low transaction fees while keeping total completion time short.

+The protocol supports this through two design choices.
+First chunk order does not matter.
+Therefore we're free to send chunk transactions as soon as we're ready, without dependency on completing any specific prior chunks.
+Second the DAG nature of the scroll supports committing transactions in parrallel, then merging them at the end.
+We can high an arbitrarily large number of threads committing blocks in parrallel at any given block confirmation.

 ## Write Corruption Safety

 One vector of attack is the possibility of corrupting the engraving while its being written.
 A malicious